cb-technologists/blog/content/posts/cjd-casc.md

 This config file sets up a handful of basic Jenkins settings like allowed agent protocols, security settings, and an example system message.

 Three config items in particular are worth additional exploration.
 First, the security realm is set to use a GitHub organization for authentication (see [the Jenkins GitHub OAuth Plugin page](https://wiki.jenkins.io/display/JENKINS/GitHub+OAuth+Plugin) for details on setting up a GitHub OAuth application).
-To avoid hardcoding our Client ID and Client Secret in our GitHub repository, we take advantage of Kubernetes secrets.
+To avoid hardcoding our Client ID and Client Secret in our GitHub repository, we take advantage of Kubernetes `Secrets`.

-Recall from our StatefulSet above that we load a few environment variables from secrets.
+Recall from our `StatefulSet` above that we load a few environment variables from `Secrets`.
 These include our GitHub OAuth application ID & secret, as well as the username and API token used by our Pipeline job to communicate with our repository.

 To create these, we use the following `kubectl` commands (replacing the placeholder variables with the actual credentials):